 Employee benefits are non-monetary compensations provided to employees on top of their salaries and wages.
 These offerings are becoming the norm in many workplaces, as opposed to years ago, when it was the exception.
 Today, a competitive employee benefits package is flexible and has the employee’s values in mind.
 Your offerings are important because they can have a significant impact on employee engagement, productivity, retention and recruitment.
 After all, employees spend the majority of their day in the office.

-What is trending for employee benefits in 2018?
+What is trending for employee benefits?

 These flexible benefits allow employees to pick and choose what works best for them.
 Examples include telecommuting (choose where to work), flexible schedules (when to work), health spending accounts (how, what, and where to spend your health benefits allowance), and more.

-While employee benefits have a track record for boosting employee morale, it is still dependant on the employer/employee relationship.
+While employee benefits have a track record for boosting employee morale, it is still dependent on the employer/employee relationship.
 In order to provide these types of employee benefits, there must be a mutual level of trust.

-Below is a comprehensive list of employee benefits for a small business:
+Below is a comprehensive list of employee benefitsfor a small business:

-*Please note that some benefits may fall under several categories.
+NOTE: Some benefits may fall under several categories.
 To avoid confusion, I have chosen not to duplicate any benefits.

 Canada’s public health plan can’t cover all of your medical costs.
 That’s why many companies are implementing an employer-sponsored health plan for their employees.
 These are some options for providing vision, dental, and extended health coverage:

-- Wellness Spending Account (this is a taxable benefit which designates an allowance for employees to spend on their wellness, such as a gym membership, nutrition, athletic attire, yoga, etc.)
+Wellness Spending Account (this is a taxable benefit which designates an allowance for employees to spend on their wellness, such as a gym membership, nutrition, athletic attire, yoga, etc.)

 Basic coverage of these 4 products (below) are often put in place by employers to protect employees and their families in the case of a catastrophic event.
 Plans may vary depending on the provider.